cala-org/cala-org.github.io/_reward-grant/conference-travel.md

   - All grant recipients must serve in a CALA committee/subcommittee/taskforce the following year and participate in CALA events actively.

-Application Deadline: TBD.
+### Application Deadline: TBD.
-Announcement of the final recipients will be made by the committee no later than TBD.
+Announcement of the final recipients will be made by the committee no later than **TBD**.